rust-lang/rust/src/doc/index.md

 developer, and will have a good grasp of the fundamental ideas behind Rust.

-[Rust By Example][rbe] was originally a community resource, but was then donated to the Rust project.
-As the name implies, it teaches you Rust through a series of small examples.
+[Rust By Example][rbe] teaches you Rust through a series of small examples.

 [rbe]: http://rustbyexample.com/